 There was no way I going to retire renting out single-family homes to earn $100- $200/month in passive income.

-How do I get to the next level of investing – like the big boys investing in commercial real estate?
+How do I find commercial real estate investors and get to the next level of investing – like the big boys?

 In 2007, after a golf tournament at a local pub, I met a girl- Kelly.
 She was an interior designer and we hit it off immediately.